 But before finding the ideal ICT tutor, it is important to start by asking oneself the right questions.
 You should reflect on your goals for your IT learning as they are different for each learner.

 Search for online IT courses here.

-Some learners only want to learn the basic functions of a computer (turning on the computer, surfing the net, administrative tools, Microsoft programs, etc.) whilst others will be hoping to deepen their knowledge of certain specialisms (IT networks, computer programming, algorithms, HTML language, etc.).
+Some learners only want to learn the basic functions of a computer, such as turning on the computer, surfing the net, administrative tools or navigating Microsoft programs.
+Whereas others want to deepen their knowledge of computing and IT specialisms, including IT networks, computer programming, algorithms, HTML language and others.

-Having these targets will also help to ensure that you do not choose a tutor who does not work with you to fit your needs - you will know very early on whether or not they fit the bill.
-After all, there is no point in hiring an expert in IT engineering if you just want to become a whizz at word processing!
+Having these targets will also help to ensure that you do not choose a tutor who does not work with you to fit your needs - you will know very early on whether or not your tutor is a good match for you.

 To make sure you make the right decision, ask yourself these questions: